 Ms. Rosin spoke on behalf of the trust that owns the property, explaining that Mr. Date submitted the application on June 7, 2023.
-The submittal came directly from the contractor and all of the information from the standard modification form was included, although probably not as organized as the Board would like to see it.
+She asserted that the submittal came directly from the contractor and all of the information from the standard modification form was included, although probably not as organized as the Board would like to see it.
 She stated the subject roof was installed within the last seven years and was a cedar siding, not cedar shake, and was not installed with breather or slats; because of the lack of ventilation, it had started to rot.
-The remaining life was estimated at 5 years with annual maintenance required.
+She asserted the remaining life was estimated at 5 years with annual maintenance required.
 She said the proposed architectural shingle will be in a cedar color and will have a life of 25 years.
-An analysis of the neighborhood was included, and it was noted that there were 25 homes with asphalt shingles, 8 slate roofs, and one tile roof.
+She indicated that an analysis of the neighborhood was included, and it was noted that there were 25 homes with asphalt shingles, 8 slate roofs, and one tile roof.

-It was explained that the type of cedar that was previously installed is great for siding, but not roofing.
-There must be some type of ventilation system; the roof was removed from the garage without a ventilation system and the garage was in need of ventilation.
-It was explained that a permit was not pulled because of a discrepancy with the employees.
+Mr. Canon stated that the type of cedar that was previously installed is great for siding, but not roofing.
+He asserted that there must be some type of ventilation system; the roof was removed from the garage without a ventilation system and the garage was in need of ventilation.
+He explained that a permit was not pulled because of the resignation of one of the contractors.

-It was stated that when priced out, the cedar shake shingle was about four times the expense.
+Mr. Canon stated that when priced out, the cedar shake shingle was about four times the expense.
 The garage was finished first and the contract came in to do the home and at that point it was revealed that there was no permit.

-The timeline of the garage roof replacement was discussed.
-Ms. Rose explained the application at that time was for a replacement of a new shake roof and the permit was for a shake.
+The timeline of the prior garage roof replacement was discussed.
+Ms. Rose explained the application at that time of the prior replacement was for a replacement with a new shake roof and the permit was for a shake roof.
 The applicant stated the roof wasn't shake, but was shingles.